2003 June❮❮prevnext❯❯

 2003.06.09

-Do you think it follows without God, without faith, life is indeed meaningless and purposeless?
+Do you think it follows without God, without faith, life is indeed meaningless and purposeless?from a book called "Insights", where Attallah interviews many important cultural figures of England who are reaching the twilight of their lives.

 No, I don't actually think that.
 Without God, it may be ultimately meaningless and purposeless, and I suppose intellectually, if you are an absolute atheist like Richard Dawkins, you have to believe that.
 But because it's true ultimately doesn't mean to say it's true penultimately; you can give meaning to it, you can believe that love is important, that truth and beauty are important.
 And in a strange kind of way, if there is God then that experience must be part of the experience of God as well, so I think all the fragments get gathered up.
 I hate the kind of moralistic preaching that tries to blackmail people into believing, on the grounds that otherwise they will live lives of extreme anguish.
 I know lots of wonderfully committed ethical atheists whose lives are no more anguished than mine.
 They've chosen, as it were, not to believe in the way I have chosen to believe, but then to suggest that they are incapable of ethical vision, or love of their children, or enjoyment of the Monet Exhibition is absurd.
 But I do think that the meaning of God is so extraordinary that even official atheism is somehow not safe from it.